-The broad objectives and the large size of the longitudinal NEPS surveys inevitably lead to a complex database.
-The crucial task is to organize this data in a well-structured, reproducible and user-friendly way, while at the same time preserving a maximum level of detail in the data.
-To meet this challenge, a number of additionally generated variables and datasets is included in the Scientific Use File to facilitate the preparation and analysis of the data.
+The longitudinal NEPS study is a complex research database.
+It is the result of extensive data edition processes with the aim of organizing the information in a well-structured, reproducible and user-friendly way, while at the same time preserving a maximum level of detail in the data.
+To facilitate the handling of the data, a number of additionally generated variables and datasets is included in the Scientific Use File.

 In principle, all information collected in the course of a panel wave is appended to the information from previous waves in the corresponding data file, together with the required identifiers.
-Data files containing longitudinal information from several waves are denoted with a p in the file name.
-For example, the pTarget file(s) contain(s) information from the target persons' interviews with one row in the dataset representing the information of one target in one wave.
+Data files containing panel information from several waves are denoted with a p at the beginning of the file name.
+For example, the pTarget file contains information from the target persons' interviews with one row in the dataset representing the information of one individual in one wave (see section 4.3).

-This convention does not apply to all longitudinal data.
+This convention, however, does not apply to all longitudinal information in the NEPS.
 For example, there are competence measurements that were repeatedly carried out with the same target persons.
-However, since the instruments, i.e. the content of competence tests, vary over time, the corresponding information is structured in wide format (for more details, see section 3.2.2 or section 4.5.36).
-Such cross-sectionally structured data files with one line representing information of a respondent from all waves are marked with a x.
+However, since the content of competence tests varies over time, the corresponding data is structured in wide format (see section 3.2.2).
+Such cross-sectionally structured data files with one row representing information of one individual from all waves are marked with an x.

-Another type of data structuring refers to episode data.
-For the information collected prospectively and retrospectively using iterative question sets, the Scientific Use File provides life areaspecific spell datasets.
+Another type of longitudinal data structuring refers to episode or spell data (see section 4.4).
+For the information collected prospectively and retrospectively by using iterative question sets, the Scientific Use File provides numerous life area-specific spell datasets (see also section 5).
 These datasets are marked by a preceding sp.
 An example is the file spEmp, which informs about current and former episodes of employment.

-Figure 18: Different types of data structures
+Figure 20: Different types of data structures

-In addition to interview and test data provided by the respondents as well as episode data, there are also so-called paradata or derived information.
-These data files can be identified by the leading capital letter in the name (e.g. Weights or CohortProfile).
-In most cases, these datasets correspond to the panel structure.
+In addition to the interview, competence and episode data surveyed from the respondents, there are so-called paradata and derived information available.
+The respective data files can be identified by the leading capital letter in the name (e.g., Weights, TargetMethods, Biography or CohortProfile, see figure 22).